hk-vk/fastapi-supabase-app/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.# yeah-backend